jtmcgrath/wpc-extended/README.md

 ### Get Settings

-Gets an array containing values for all available settings.
+Returns an array containing values for all available settings.

 *Method*
 ```php